owulveryck/blog/content/post/yolo-faces.md

 date: 2019-08-16T21:25:30+02:00
 lastmod: 2019-08-16T21:25:30+02:00
 draft: true
-keywords: []
+keywords: ["onnx","DDD","Keras","Go","Neural Net","YOLO"]
-description: ""
+description: "This post describes how to build a face detection tool with neural net.
+The full conception is described, from the design to the implementation."
 tags: []
 categories: []
 author: ""

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed
-comment: false
+comment: true
-toc: false
+toc: true
-autoCollapseToc: false
+autoCollapseToc: true
 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
 contentCopyright: false
 reward: false